robbert-vdh/diopser/README.md

 # Diopser

-You were expecting Disperser[¹](#disperser) but it was me, Diopser!
+You were expecting Disperser[¹](#disperser), but it was me, Diopser!

 <sup id="disperser">
-  *Disperser is a trademark of Kilohearts AB, Diopser is in no way related to Disperser or Kilohearts.
+  *Disperser is a trademark of Kilohearts AB.
+Diopser is in no way related to Disperser or Kilohearts AB.
 </sup>

 ## Building